When is the iPad Pro coming out?

 iPad Pro launch date rumours

-iPad Pro specification rumours (updated 18 June with clues spotted in iOS 9)
+iPad Pro specification rumours (updated, 20 July, with more clues from iOS 9)

 In a nutshell: Macworld's verdict on the iPad Pro/iPad Plus